 Your body is an engineering marvel.
-Even an action as seemingly simple as a blink is tremendously complex.
+Even an action as seemingly simple as blinking your eye is tremendously complex.

 You see, your body creates substances called purines when you digest certain kinds of protein.
 The breakdown of these purines creates uric acid (UA).

 Normally, your body eliminates excess UA, and everything is fine.
 But genetics, kidney problems and other causes can lead to a uric acid build-up.
 And that’s when the trouble starts.

 UA crystals can form deposits in your joints, causing…

 - and serious pain.

 Attacks may come and go quickly at first, but tend to last longer and longer over time.

 Excess uric acid can also contribute to long-term blood sugar and kidney problems.
 So keeping your levels down really pays off in terms of health.

 Food fixes to tame uric acid levels & reduce UA crystals